sara-nl/picasclient/README.md

 <summary>Change iterator</summary>
 <br>

 Normally, if there are no more tokens in the DB to be processed, the pilot job will stop.
 However, you can tell the pilot job to continue polling the PiCaS server for work untill `max_total_time` has been reached.
-This is be done by uncommenting this line in `local-example.py`, in the function `ExampleActor.__init()`:
+This is done by uncommenting this line in `local-example.py`, in the function `ExampleActor.__init()`:
 ```
 self.iterator = EndlessViewIterator(self.iterator)
 ```